7mind/blog/_posts/2019-10-07-role-based-repositories.md

 Currently `sbtgen` is a very simple and dirty prototype but it made our team happy.
 Now it's easy to release, when we need it we may choose what to work on, what to build and what to test.
-Also, surprisingly, SBT startup time is a lot shorter when we generate our projects instead of using sophisticated plugins to avoid settings duplication.
+Also, surprisingly, SBT startup time is much shorter when we generate our projects instead of using sophisticated plugins to avoid settings duplication.

-I don't encourage you to use `sbtgen`, but next time you think about organizing your code try to consider RBR flow even if you would have to write your very own code generator.
+I don't encourage you to use `sbtgen`, but next time you think about organizing your code, consider the RBR workflow even if you would have to write your own code generator.

-I may say for sure that you will not be disappointed.
+I can say for sure that you will not be disappointed.

 ### Things to do

 1. `sbtgen` needs to support multi-repository layouts.
 At this point all the source code needs to be kept together with the build descriptor,
 2. I think such functionality should be incorporated into SBT.
-There are some plugins ([sbt-projectmatrix](http://eed3si9n.com/parallel-cross-building-using-sbt-projectmatrix) and [siracha](http://eed3si9n.com/hot-source-dependencies-using-sbt-sriracha)) which make SBT projects kinda configurable and less rigid but they are very far from what we actually need.
+There are some plugins ([sbt-projectmatrix](http://eed3si9n.com/parallel-cross-building-using-sbt-projectmatrix) and [sriracha](http://eed3si9n.com/hot-source-dependencies-using-sbt-sriracha)) that make SBT projects somewhat configurable and less rigid, but they are still far from what we actually need.

 ## P.S.

 The idea of roles is very useful in many different domains.
-For example we may fuse microservices into "flexible monoliths", check our [slides](https://github.com/7mind/slides/blob/master/02-roles/roles.pdf)
+For example, we may fuse microservices into "flexible monoliths"; check our [slides](https://github.com/7mind/slides/blob/master/02-roles/roles.pdf).
 You may also read about our project, [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html), a module system with an automatic solver for Scala.
 It allows you to build multi-role applications.

 You may follow me on [twitter](https://twitter.com/shirshovp).